mjcampagna/webpack-exploration/README.md

 [Webpack - A Detailed Introduction](https://www.smashingmagazine.com/2017/02/a-detailed-introduction-to-webpack/), by Joseph Zimmerman (out-of-date)

-[A tale of Webpack 4 and how to finally configure it in the right way](https://hackernoon.com/a-tale-of-webpack-4-and-how-to-finally-configure-it-in-the-right-way-4e94c8e7e5c1), by Margarita Obraztsova (an informative mess)
+[A tale of Webpack 4 and how to finally configure it in the right way](https://hackernoon.com/a-tale-of-webpack-4-and-how-to-finally-configure-it-in-the-right-way-4e94c8e7e5c1), by Margarita Obraztsova (informative, but a mess)

 ----